NoahApthorpe/ConvnetCellDetection/README.md

 Once you have trained a convolutional network, you can use it to quickly detect cells in all new images from the same or similar experimental procedure.
 The Convnet Cell Detection tool has a straightforward command-line and configuration file interface to make this as easy as possible.

 The Convnet Cell Detection tool uses the ZNN convolutional network implementation ([https://github.com/seung-lab/znn-release](https://github.com/seung-lab/znn-release)).
-While you do not need to understand ZNN in order to use this tool, advanced users may wish to read the [ZNN documentation](http://znn-release.readthedocs.io/en/latest/index.html) to understand some intermediate files created by the Convnet Cell Detection tool pipeline.
+While you do not need to understand ZNN in order to use this tool, advanced users may wish to read the [ZNN documentation](http://znn-release.readthedocs.io/en/latest/index.html) to understand some intermediate files created by the Convnet Cell Detection pipeline.

 ## Installation